Measurement and Fairness: Testing Assumptions

+As another example, measurements of SES obtained from the model described in section~\ref{sec:income_as_proxy} and measurements of SES obtained from the National Committee on Vital and Health Statistics would likely correlate somewhat because both operationalizations incorporate income.
+However, the latter operationalization also incorporates measurements of other observable properties, including wealth, education, occupation, economic pressure, geographic location, and family size~\cite{ncvhs2012}.
+As a result, it is also likely that there would also be significant differences between the two sets of measurements.
+Investigating these differences might reveal aspects of the substantive nature of SES, such as wealth or education, that are missing from the model described in section~\ref{sec:income_as_proxy}.
+In other words, and as we described above, assessing convergent validity can reveal qualitative differences between different operationalizations of a construct.\looseness=-1

+We emphasize that assessing the convergent validity of a measurement model using measurements obtained from measurement models that have not been sufficiently well validated can yield a false sense of security.
+For example, scores obtained from COMPAS would likely correlate with scores obtained from other models that similarly use arrests as a proxy for crimes committed, thereby obscuring the threat to content validity that we described above.\looseness=-1

-\subsubsection{Discriminant Validity}
+\subsubsection{Discriminant validity}

-Face, content, and convergent validity confirm that our measurements wholly capture the intended construct.
-However, our measurements may capture other constructs: to the degree to which other constructs are related to the construct of interest, we should expect their measurements to be related.
-Discriminant validity refers to the extent to which this is the case.
-For example, measurements of ``quality of life'' should be related to measurements of ``perceived social support''---but only to the extent that the constructs themselves are related.
-As a special case, if two constructs are totally unrelated, then there should be zero correlation between their measurements~\cite{hand2004measurement}.\looseness=-1
+Discriminant validity refers to the extent to which the measurements obtained from a measurement model vary in ways that suggest that the operationalization may be inadvertently capturing aspects of other constructs.
+Measurements of one construct should only correlate with measurements of another to the extent that those constructs are themselves related.
+As a special case, if two constructs are totally unrelated, then there~should be no correlation between their measurements~\cite{hand2004measurement}.